preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 Display
 -----------
-You will be able set the type fo view to be used for the list here:
+You can set the type of view to be used for the list here:

 .. image:: peoplerollup-settings-display.png